Frequently Asked Questions

 How can I apply for a study period with Barnes?

-Our application form can be downloaded from our website.
+Our initial 1 page application form can be downloaded from our

-After this has been completed it may be returned by email, fax or
+website.
+After this has been completed and returned along

 or fax or call us on 00 44 117 904 1137.